Ian-Macallan/TRCheatWin/README.md

 Binaries are available at my site: http://www.macallan.org

+## Tombraider Remastered

-For Tombraider Remastered Edition all items are iun the same page (tab) is :
+For Tombraider Remastered Edition all stuff is in the same page (First Tab) :

 ![TRCheatWin](https://github.com/Ian-Macallan/TRCheatWin/blob/115a445e48f7a0d30b683d1b8dbd34e619ad5a6c/Pictures/TRCheatWin.png)

+If you use only Remastered you can launch TRCheatWin -r

 On Remastered Edition you can export / import / delete one save slot.

 ![TRCheatWin6](https://github.com/Ian-Macallan/TRCheatWin/blob/ccbbc8ec8dd1ab657f42c5469ed84f5aa23e84db/Pictures/TRCheatWin6.png)

+### Position Editor
-The is a position editor for all Tombraider included.
+There is a position editor for all Tombraider included.

 ![example](https://github.com/Ian-Macallan/TRCheatWin/blob/ccbbc8ec8dd1ab657f42c5469ed84f5aa23e84db/Pictures/TRCheatWin7.png)

-That show the map for each level.
+That shows the map for each level.

 ![TRCheatWin8](https://github.com/Ian-Macallan/TRCheatWin/blob/ccbbc8ec8dd1ab657f42c5469ed84f5aa23e84db/Pictures/TRCheatWin8.png)

----
+## Tombraider Standard

 The other Tabs are for Standard Tombraider 1 to 5 including gold edition and custom edition.
+If you use only Standard Edition you can launch TRCheatWin -s

 ![TRCheatWin1](https://github.com/Ian-Macallan/TRCheatWin/blob/7535b79f4294ae836c456b53d0f460c989d0bb7e/Pictures/TRCheatWin1.png)

 You can have a dark background (modify the TRCheatWin.ini).
 And it works for TR4 Custom levels.

 ![TRCheatWinCus](https://github.com/Ian-Macallan/TRCheatWin/blob/c29e2a1d332d53b8b687562deb4dce8af7a6094b/Pictures/TRCheatWinCus.png)

+### Position Editor
 You can see the map of the level from above.

 ![TRCheatWinCusMap](https://github.com/Ian-Macallan/TRCheatWin/blob/c29e2a1d332d53b8b687562deb4dce8af7a6094b/Pictures/TRCheatWinCusMap.png)